zacseidel/gcd_wk4_assign/README.md

  - 5. Appropriately label the datset with descriptive variable names
  - 6. From the dataset in step 5, create a second, independent tidy data set with the average for each activity and each subject.  - Create this dataset with write.table(row.names = FALSE)

  The variables are name with lables from the "features" file.
 The activities are given as a factor variable with descriptive labels given in the dataset.
+The individual values in this file are the means of the values, grouped by subject and activity, from the original dataset.